test-kitchen/kitchen-pester/README.md

 Restarts the winrm service using a scheduled tasks before proceding.

 * `test_folder` - string, default is `./tests/integration/`.
 Allows you to specify a custom path (the default is ./test/[integration/]) for your integration tests.
-This can be an absolute path or relative to the root of the folder kitchen is running from.
+This can be an absolute path or relative to the root of the folder kitchen is running from on the host machine.
 This path must exist.
 When you specify a folder, it will automatically try to append `/integration` to that path.
 If it exists, it will use this

 * `remove_builtin_powershellget` - bool, default is `true` (v.1.0.0.1)